 9. Crater Lake National Park, Oregon

 Crater Lake National Park is one of the most popular tourist destinations in the state and the only national park in Oregon.
 The park is home to Crater Lake, the deepest lake in the United States.
-The lake is located in a crater that was formed when a volcano erupted more than 7,000 years ago.
+The lake is located in a caldera (technically not a crater) that was formed when a volcano erupted more than 7,000 years ago.

 Today, the crater is filled with water that is so blue it looks like a painting.
 Visitors to the park can take boat tours of the lake, hike through the forests, and visit the historic lodge that was built in 1915.
 Whether you’re looking for a place to relax or an adventure, Crater Lake National Park is sure to please.